jarokaz/Azure_AI_Infrastructure/Labs/Lab01-SingleGPU/readme.md

 #### Start tensorboard
 Start `tensorboard` on your development VM using the following information

---logdir : Use the path of the log directory on your mount point
+--logdir : Use the path of the job directory on your mount point
 ```
-Example:  /mnt/<filesharename>/<guid>/<batchai cluster name>/<log directory name>
+Example:  /mnt/<filesharename>/<guid>/<batchai cluster name>/<job directory name>
 ```
 --ip :  Use ``` ifconfig ``` to get the IP address of the workstation
 ```